ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 The request the client sends to the oblivious proxy resource only requires minimal information; see {{http-usage}}.
-The request that carries the encapsulated request and is sent to the oblivious proxy resource MUST NOT include identifying information unless the client ensures that this information is removed by the proxy.
+The request that carries the encrypted request and is sent to the oblivious proxy resource MUST NOT include identifying information unless the client ensures that this information is removed by the proxy.
 A client MAY include information only for the oblivious proxy resource in header fields identified by the Connection header